St. AugustineChurch (2005)

 Jeanne Marie Aliquot, the prime catalyst for the development of the St. Augustine campus, is rescued from the Mississippi River by a colored fisherman as she slips overboard while attempting to disembark a ship from France.

-Jeanne Marie Aliquot purchased the Claude Treme property for $9,000 on January 3.
-Soon after, at Jeanne Marie's invitation, Marthe Fortiere moved the elementary school she found into the Claude Treme house.
+On January 3, Jeanne Marie Aliquot purchased the Claude Treme property for $9,000.
+Soon after, at her invitation, Marthe Fortiere moved the elementary school she found into the Claude Treme house.

 In the late 1830s, when free people of color got permission from Bishop Antoine Blanc to build a church, the Ursulines donated the corner property at Bayou Road (now Governor Nicholls St.) and St. Claude, which they had bought for $10,000, on the condition that the church is named after their founders, St. Angela Merici.